 Ready to cool off?
 Here is a list of area places to cool off when you can’t take the heat any longer.

-*Please note that all places have their own rules about bringing in outside chairs, umbrellas, food/drink and floats.
+*Please note that all places have their own rules regarding Covid regulations and about bringing in outside chairs, umbrellas, food/drink and floats.
 Please contact for clarification on rules.
 Go get your swim on!

 Worcester County Splash Pads

 A large, gently sloped pool with a misty mushroom-shaped fountain for play.
 There is a large shallow pool for non/new swimmers.
 Maximum depth is about 2.5ft.

 Assabet Splash Park

 Roughly the same dimensions as a basketball court, it offers several different water features such as bubblers, misters and geysers.
 Also features swings, sandbox and other playground equipment.

 Cellucci Skate & Splash Park *Plans to reopen during Phase 3*

 Playground, award-winning splash pad, sculpted in-ground skate park, bocce court, gazebo pavilion and picnic area and summer concerts.